Find online courses made by experts from around the world.

 This is a very basic run through of how to take advantage of i18n.

-My name is Jesse, I'm 29 and married to a sweet little Puerto Rican woman.
+My name is Jesse, I'm married and have a daughter.

 I've been programming since I was 12.
 Beginning with QBasic in school, IRC Scripting at home, and HTML in Netscape Navigator on weekends.
 In those days I had to "View Source" to figure out how to do anything!
 I wrote my first website at this age using the GeoCities free websites.
 I then moved to AngelFire for a while.
 Remember those days?